Linux & Unix –

 LINUX and UNIX are known as 2 comparable and robust operating systems.
-Infact Linux is considered a very close cousin of UNIX OS.
+In fact, Linux is considered a very close cousin of UNIX OS.

-When it comes to cost, LINUX is freely available in market with no hidden or associated cost.
-On the contrary, UNIX incurs cost based on type of variant.
+While comparing cost in Unix vs Linux, LINUX is freely available in the market with no hidden or associated cost.
+On the contrary, UNIX incurs cost based on the type of variant.

-Good thing about Linux is that its pretty much portable and can be executed on various hard drives.
+The good thing about Linux is that it is pretty much portable and can be executed on various hard drives.
 On the other hand, UNIX OS is not at all portable.

 Further, some of LINUX variants are Ubuntu, RedHat, Solaris, OpenSuse, etc. while variants of UNIX are AIS, HP-UX, BSD, etc.

 Having discussed how both the Operating systems are unlike, below table enlists a detailed comparison of Linux vs Unix in a tabular format –